costinaioana18/Museek/README.md

 - GO WITH THE FLOW

-    ...Using our recommended section, containing levels specially picked for you
+    ...Using our recommended section, containing levels specially chosen for you

 - HELP US HELP YOU GROW